Eleanor Nabwiso

-Eleanor Vaal Nansibo Nabwiso is a Ugandan actress, producer, director and television personality.
+Eleanor Vaal Nansibo Nabwiso (born 24 February 1989) is a Ugandan actress, producer, director and television personality.
 She is known for her work on The Hostel, Rain, Beneath the Lies - The Series and Bed of Thorns as the director.
 She also owns a production company called Nabwiso Films which she set up together with her husband Matthew Nabwiso.

 Life and background

 Nabwiso was born at Sir Albert Cook Mengo Hospital to a retired politician, Rev. Dr. Kefa Sempangi and Jane Frances Nakamya.
 Nabwiso is the third of the five children.
 Her father, who founded the Presbyterian Church in Uganda, he was also an instrumental figure in the ministry to the street children in Uganda in 1971 under the banner of The Africa Foundation.

 Education

 Nabwiso completed her primary education at Namagunga Girls' Primary School.
 She then joined Seeta High School Mukono for her O and A Levels she joined and Sikkim Manipal University where she graduated with a degree in science in IT.